aitesam961/ara-build-playground/readmeI.md

 cd ara
 make toolchan-llvm
 ```
-**Note:** `make toolchain-llvm` by default configues `make -j(nproc) to -j32 which may destabilize the environment when running in virual machines.
+**Note:** `make toolchain-llvm` by default configures `make -j(nproc) to -j32 which may destabilize the environment when running in virtual machines.
 Signs may include VM crashing, freezing or restarting itself.

 To **FIX** this, modify the `ara/Makefile` by replacing -j32 with (number-of-cpu-threads-on-your-vm)-2 to avoid overutilization of context switching.